Jul 1, 1972

 I was nine years old when my father first mentioned the idea of paddling from Winnipeg to the mouth of the Amazon River in South America.
-A keen interest in nature, adventure, and an escape from Canadian winters prompted my enthusiastic response.
+A keen interest in nature, adventure, and a two-year hiatus from Canadian winters prompted my enthusiastic response and desire to go.
 This was all it took for my father to set a departure date and begin planning.
-10 years later, when my brother Jeff had completed high-school, we set out to paddle three thousand miles of rivers, six thousand miles of coastline to Port of Spain, Trinidad, and another 3000 miles of rivers to reach our destination at the mouth of the Amazon River.
+Ten years later, we set out to paddle six thousand miles of rivers and six thousand miles of ocean coastline to reach Belem, Brazil – our final destination at the mouth of the Amazon River.

 El Cofre de Perote – Xalapa, Mexico

 During our Amazon trip, the winter storms on the Gulf of Mexico forced us to hold up in Veracruz.
 While staying there, our new friend Gabriel Delgado told us about an inactive volcano he had once climbed.
 At nearly a mile higher than Rundle it sounded like a fun challenge.

 With minimal preparation we set out for the town of Xalapa with Gabby and his friend Juan Osorio from Columbia.
 We made it half-way up the east side of the mountain on our first day, but without a tent, spent the night standing in the freezing rain like statues on Easter Island.
 At the end of our second day, we arrived at a small village where the natives made charcoal and grew potatoes.
 That night, a family treated us to their barn where we covered ourselves with hay and slept comfortably dry and warm.
 The next morning, we climbed the remaining few thousand feet to the summit.
 High above the clouds, we took in the beautiful view for a few hours and then began our descent along the winding cobblestone road which lead us back to Xalapa.

 Distance: 4,023 kilometers (2,500 miles)